pwbriggs/music-assistant.github.io/docs/installation.md

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fmusic-assistant%2Fhome-assistant-addon)

+## Secondary installation method: Home Assistant Integration Installation

+Using [HAOS](https://developers.home-assistant.io/docs/operating-system/).
+Go to the [Home Assistant Integration](integration/installation.md) page and follow the instructions there which will install the integration and the server (as an addon).

 ## Tertiary installation method: Docker image